 The formation of S.E.M. was a direct reaction to the dissolution of exhibition spaces and artist opportunities during the COVID-19 Pandemic.
-Reacting to the fragility of the current structures in place to support artists, S.E.M hopes to create alternative ways for artists and art lovers to connect and share work during this time when connection feels scarce.
+Reacting to the fragility of the current structures in place to support artists, S.E.M hopes to create alternative ways for artists and art lovers to connect and share work.

 Sarah Nguyen is a multimedia artist, based in Columbia, MO working primarily with paper.
 Storytelling is central to her hand- cut fiber panels and paintings.

 Eden Radfarr is a digital, 3D and performance artist based in Albuquerque, NM.
 Often working with digital and physical found materials, she uses recombination, juxtaposition and disorientation to create other-worldly encounters.

 Mami Takahashi is a visual artist from Tokyo, currently based in Portland, OR, who uses photography, performance, installation, and urban intervention to explore the visible and invisible complexities of living in the US as an outsider.